France trolls US, Russia misinformation on X

 AI generated

-“Our culture,” they wrote on Jan 22, posting a comparison table of key life-standard indicators, showing the European Union beats the US in many areas, from life expectancy to student debt.
+“Our culture,” they wrote on Jan 22, posting a comparison table of key life-standard indicators showing that the European Union beats the US in many areas, from life expectancy to student debt.

-“We’re choosing to occupy the space by turning up the volume and raising our voice,” he said of the X account, which now counts 100,000 followers – though still a drop in the ocean compared to X owner Elon Musk’s more than 230 million.
+“We’re choosing to occupy the space by turning up the volume and raising our voice,” he said of the X account, which now counts 100,000 followers – though still a drop in the ocean compared with X owner Elon Musk’s over 230 million.

-The account maintained by a group of diplomats, ex-journalists and factcheckers, has been active this week as global leaders met at the World Economic Forum in the Swiss resort of Davos.
+The account, maintained by a group of diplomats, former journalists and factcheckers, has been active this week as global leaders met at the World Economic Forum in the Swiss resort of Davos.

-Newspapers the next day were covered with images of the rebel French leader in his shades, with commentators likening Mr Macron to Maverick from Top Gun.
+Newspapers the next day were covered with images of the French leader in his shades, with commentators likening him to Maverick from the Top Gun movie.

 ‘Trolling tactics’